hexmode/emacs-pdt/README.md

 PHP Development Tools on GNU Emacs

 BEWARE!!!
+BEWARE!!!
+BEWARE!!!
+BEWARE!!!
+BEWARE!!!

-This is in an initial development stage.
+This is in an initial pre-alpha development stage.
 Do not use!

 Nothing works at the moment!

+Requires:

+cedet-snapshot